medic/cht-watchdog/tests/README.md

 From the root directory, run `docker compose -f docker-compose.yml -f tests/fake-cht/docker-compose.fake-cht.yml up -d`.

-## e2e tests
+## Historical data

-### Grafana dashboard panels

-Testing Grafana dashboard panels is tricky since it requires data to test.
 The following is a manual process that involves creating a test data-set and injecting it into a fresh deployment of Prometheus.

 Each test is associated with an `xlsx` file in this directory that contains the test data (and a description of the test).